 - slower installation time due to grinding again and again.

-- It is labour intensive thus higher installation cost.
+- It is labour intensive and thus higher installation cost.

 - Can’t be used for industrial or areas prone to chemicals.